Bangkok is a thrilling city.

 Best Hostel in Banglamphu: Jam Hostel Bangkok

-Clean rooms and a great location, this hostel is the ideal base for your time in Bangkok.
-Located in Banglamphu, this hostel is close to bars and shops, and its outdoor terrace overlooks the city’s oldest canal.
+With clean rooms and a great location, this hostel is the ideal base for your time in Bangkok.
+It’s close to bars and shops, and its outdoor terrace overlooks the city’s oldest canal.

 Equipped with a self-service kitchen, laundry rooms and a comfortable lounge, this hostel is ideal for guests of all ages and our top pick for where to stay in Bangkok on a budget.

 Best Hotel in Banglamphu: Dewan Bangkok

 The Dewan Hotel is a charming three-star hotel in the centre of Banglamphu.
 It is within walking distance of Bangkok’s top tourist attractions as well as bars and restaurants.
-Elegantly decorated, each room is equipped with air conditioning and cable TV.
-Guests can relax and unwind by the indoor pool.
+Each room is elegantly decorated and equipped with air conditioning, free wifi, and cable TV.

 Things to See and Do in Banglamphu